vanlanjr/cs347-project2/README.md

 -

 17. The web service must communicate send and receive complex data as JSON.
-- We send our recipe data as JSON
+- We send our recipe data as JSON.

 18. The endpoints of the web service and any parameters should be appropriately named.
 - We appropriately named our endpoints.
-For example, for adding a new recipe, the endpoint is '/recipe/new'
+For example, for adding a new recipe, the endpoint is '/recipe/new'.

 19. The web service must support cross-origin resource sharing.
 -

 20. Your web service must be started using a process manager like pm2 so that it stays running.
--
+- This is true.
+The web service uses pm2 so that it is always running.

 21. You will create an Nginx server that allows global, encrypted access to your web service.
--
+- This is true.
+I created a Nginx server on my dropelt that is used to access the web service.

 22. Your back-end must be stored in a separate Git repository that you have shared with your instructor.
 On GitHub, GitLab, and Bitbucket, share with the user twodee.
 - Our database back end server is in a git repository separate from our client.
-It is shared with the instructor
+It is shared with the instructor.

 # Getting Started with Create React App